ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 |---|---|---|---|
 |rdan|70,5°| the acute angles on each face of the rhombic dodecahedron|acos(1/3)|

-The French version of Wikipedia give a different expression for it : **2*arctan(1/√2)** ,it appears that this is the same value.
+The French version of Wikipedia give a different expression for it : **2*arctan(1/√2)** ,it appears that this is the same value !

 This is related to the tan of the half arc formula.